Advertiser Disclosure

 Final Thoughts

-We’ve found tons of business class award space with Aer Lingus through early 2026.
+We’ve found tons of economy and business class award space with Aer Lingus through the end of summer.
 Even better, there are up to 4 seats available on some flights — not something we see all the time.
 And since Aer Lingus doesn’t pass on fuel surcharges, you’ll pay less than $20 in taxes and fees.

 Even if you’re not interested in heading to Ireland, with rates this low, you can hop on a cheap intra-Europe flight to get where you’d really like to go.
-We don’t expect these prices to last long, so book soon if you want to take advantage!
+We don’t expect these amazing rates to last long!

 INSIDERS ONLY: UP PULSE